LucasSers/AdoptOpenJDK-downloader/README.md

 -   Download the latest release.
 -   Configures the environment variables.
--   Updates the file with a more recent version if there is one.
+-   Updates the folder with a more recent version if there is one.